cis5710/cis5710-homework/README.md

 ### Updating your Dev Container

-Occasionally, we will ship an update to the Dev Container image.
+Occasionally, we may need to ship an update to the Dev Container image.
 You will pull the updated [`.devcontainer.json`](.devcontainer.json) file from our `upstream` GitHub repo, and then need to rebuild your Dev Container.
 With the Dev Container running in VS Code, open the Command Palette (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on Mac), type `Rebuild` and select the `Dev Containers: Rebuild Container` option (see screenshot below).
 This will fetch the new image and re-launch your container.

 ![](images/rebuild-devcontainer.png)

-### Apple Silicon

-The `hw-base-gradescope` image is an x86 (Intel/AMD) image.
-If you are running on Apple Silicon, there is some overhead from translating x86 instructions to ARM instructions on-the-fly.
-You may want to switch to our ARM container image instead, though it is in "beta" status and not as well-tested as the x86 container.
-Please do let us know about your experience using it, however, so we can improve it.

-To switch, simply edit the [`.devcontainer.json`](.devcontainer.json) file to reference the `cis5710/hw-base-arm:TODO-VERSION` image instead of the `cis5710/hw-base-gradescope:TODO-VERSION` image.
-Note that `TODO-VERSION` is a placeholder, you should check [our account on DockerHub](https://hub.docker.com/u/cis5710) to see what the latest ARM image version is.
-Then, follow the instructions above for *Updating your Dev Container* to switch to the ARM image.

-It is also possible to install the various tools you need for this course directly on your laptop.
-You can follow our [Dockerfile](docker/Dockerfile.gradescope) for guidance.

-### VS Code notes

-We've found that VS Code has decent support for SystemVerilog.
-I like the [Verilog-HDL/SystemVerilog/Bluespec SystemVerilog extension](https://marketplace.visualstudio.com/items?itemName=mshr-h.VerilogHDL), the [VaporView waveform viewer](https://marketplace.visualstudio.com/items?itemName=lramseyer.vaporview) and the Python extension, as those are languages/tools you'll use a lot in this class.
-These are all installed in your Dev Container by default.

-I also installed [verible](https://github.com/chipsalliance/verible) and enabled `verible-verilog-ls` for code navigation and `verible-verilog-format` for code formatting.

 ### Running Docker directly